Ostyk/Ostyk/README.md

 ### Hi there 👋

-- Computer Vision Research Engineer at Sport Algorithmics and Gaming (sagsport.com)
+- Computer Vision Engineer at DAC.digital

 <a href="https://github.com/anuraghazra/github-readme-stats">